YoshiyukiKono/CarND/project-2/writeup.md

 As a last step, I normalized the image data to accomodate it with a proper numerical area because of the calculation logic.

 I had tried to generate additional data because the size of signes in the images should differ and it was expected that some images have some spaces around the singes and some images don't.
-Having said that, I finally decided not to adapt the data adaptation stratagy becuase my simple logic to zoom images didn't contribute to improve accuracy but make it lower,and I got hairly high accuracy without augumenting data set.
+Having said that, I finally decided not to adapt the data adaptation stratagy becuase my simple logic to zoom images didn't contribute to improve accuracy but make it lower,and I got fairly high accuracy without augumenting data set.

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.